emergence-engineering/lexical-link-preview-plugin/README.md

     - if false, inserts the preview as an inline-block element and nothing else

-   - `fetchingFunction`: `(link: string) => Promise<{url: string, title: string, description: string, images: string[]}>` a function that takes a link and returns a `Promise` that resolves to the link preview data, you can easily do this using next.js API routes or just using `link-preview-js` library on your custom backend
+   - `fetchDataForPreview`: `(link: string) => Promise<{url: string, title: string, description: string, images: string[]}>` a function that takes a link and returns a `Promise` that resolves to the link preview data, you can easily do this using next.js API routes or just using `link-preview-js` library on your custom backend

        ```typescript
        import type { NextApiRequest, NextApiResponse } from "next";